 From popular tourist destinations such as Lake Louise and Moraine Lake, to more off-the-beaten track locations, our list of the best hikes in Banff covers every corner of Canada’s oldest national park.

-Ranging from easy hikes like Johnston Canyon and the Bankhead Ghost Town, to more challenging trails such as Aylmer Lookout and Sentinel Pass, our list of the best hikes in Banff has something for every skill level as well.
+Ranging from easy hikes like Johnston Canyon and Stewart Canyon, to more challenging trails such as Sentinel Pass and Wenkchemna Pass, our list of the best hikes in Banff has something for every skill level as well.

 Regardless of whether you are a local or are visiting Banff National Park for the very first time, we hope you will love these excellent Banff hikes as much as we do!